 Radio frequency interference (RFI) is a given when you live in a city: radio station transmitters and everybody is packing microwave emitting smartphones!
 Audio gear needs shielding or it records static, microwave beeps and classic rock stations!
 The DR-44WL has exceptional RFI shielding (DR-40 was a beeping mess around cellphones).
 Tascam beefed up RFI shielding since the DR-44WL partners with iOS/Droid remote control apps.

 I'm pleased with the DR-44WL: excellent recording quality, good built-in mics, clean preamps, RFI resistant and great iOS remote control app.
-The cons are awkward level adjustment and flimsy controls.
+The cons are awkward level adjustment, needless interface complications and flimsy controls.
+With a little study and pratice anybody can master the DR-44WL interface.
+However, I realize the extra layer of complication for arming, linking and setting levels for individal tracks are not for everybody.
+A simpler recorder like the DR-05 or DR 40 may be a better choice if youhate manuals and mainly want basic stereo tracks.
 The reasonable price and excellent sound quality offset the cons and the DR-44WL is a winner for me.

 Finally, please help support this website by purchasing this item at Amazon.

 Vivaldi's Largo in G Minor • 48K 24-bit stereo and built-in mics